joyrider3774/my_browser_games/znax_microstudio/doc.md

 # Znax
 Znax is a remake of a game by Nick Kouvaris.
-It is a sort of puzzle / arcade game where you as the player need to select 4 blocks of the same color and form rectangles as big as you can.
+It is a sort of puzzle / arcade game where you as the player need to select 4 blocks of the same color and form rectangles as big as you can where the corners of the rectangle are those 4 selected same colored blocks.
 By doing this you will erase all blocks in this rectangle and they will be replaced by new blocks.
 You keep on doing this untill the time runs out, and try to gain your highest score possible.
 There are two game modes, Relative Timer and Fixed Timer, in the first mode you'll also gain extra time for deleting blocks so you can play longer if you are fast enough.
 With the second mode you don't get extra time